We may earn money or products from the companies mentioned in this post.

 9. San Juan Islands, Washington

-The San Juan Islands are made up of over 172 islands and has a few destinations we’ll briefly mention.
+The San Juan Islands are made up of over 172 islands and have a few destinations we’ll briefly mention.
 There are waterfalls for you to visit and all kinds of wildlife at Moran State Park.
 The park also has camping and other recreational activities for your family to enjoy.

 Whale-watching is a popular activity on the rocky cliffs of Lime Kiln Point State Park.
-Then there’s Shaw Island, a neat island that draws in many tourists, that has hiking trails and also great places to camp underneath the stars.
+Then there’s Shaw Island, a neat island that draws in many tourists, that has hiking trails, and also great places to camp underneath the stars.

 10. Cannon Beach, Oregon